leehuk/factorio-tnfp/README.md

 ## Train Network for Players (Factorio Mod)

 ### About
-Provides QoL functionality to players using trains for transport.
+Provides QoL functionality to improve using trains for player transport.

 ### Key Features
 * (Optionally) Build and designate a TNfP network via a single combinator signal.